 While dental implants are extremely popular, the one thing that puts some people off is the need to undergo dental implant surgery.
 That said, with advances in technology and techniques, dental implant surgery is considered a relatively minor oral surgery and is often shorter than some other dental procedures.

-Who is Eligible For a Dental Implant?
+Who is Eligible For a Dental Implants Procedure?

 In most cases, anyone who is sufficiently healthy to undergo a routine tooth extraction and dental implant surgery can be considered for a dental implant.